-Veterans who worked in different areas of ships and shipyards were exposed to this toxic mineral
+Veterans who worked on ships and shipyards were exposed to asbestos

 Asbestos products shipyard workers may have been exposed to:

 Most at-risk occupations for asbestos exposure on Navy ships:

 - Machinists mates

 - Damage controlmen